Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.expire(...)

-Set the expiration duration for the cache, parameters as follows:
+Set the expiration time for the cache, parameters are as follows:

 Parameter |